(Last updated on 24th May 2018)

 - If we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest;

 - Pali Ltd, our search providers.
-Pali Ltd will handle and store information and data on behalf of Percy Short & Cuthbert Solicitors.
+Pali Ltd will handle and store information and data on behalf of Percy Short & Cuthbert LLP.
 Pali Ltd confirm their compliance with all applicable data protection regulations and laws, including the General Data Protection Regulation (GDPR).
 Pali Ltd also confirms their agreement to comply with GDPR requirements in handling and storing any information provided by you.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.